Tier Classification for Global SDG Indicators

 Tier 2: Indicator is conceptually clear, has an internationally established methodology and standards are available, but data are not regularly produced by countries.

 Tier 3: No internationally established methodology or standards are yet available for the indicator, but methodology/standards are being (or will be) developed or tested.
 (As of the 51st session of the United Nations Statistical Commission, the global indicator framework does not contain any Tier III indicators)

 All indicators are equally important, and the establishment of the tier system is intended solely to assist in the development of global implementation strategies.
 For tier I and II indicators, the availability of data at the national level may not necessarily align with the global tier classification and countries can create their own tier classification for implementation.

 Please note that Tier I and II indicators' metadata are available in the metadata repository.
-Tier III indicators require work plans to be developed outlining the methodological development of the indicators for approval by the IAEG-SDGs.
-The current Tier III work plans are available here.